silviot/bevete-piu-latte/README.md

 There's an example in the repository, in the folder `Guardo Gli Asini che volano UltraStar TXT`.

 Ultrastar play can probably be used to create a txt file.

+This video shows how to use it: https://www.youtube.com/watch?v=osKizOyXYFQ

 I'm not sure if it's the best software for the job.
 Figuring out what software to use is part of the job.